Instant-runoff voting: Condorcet winner criterion

 The Condorcet winner criterion states that "if a candidate would win a head-to-head competition against every other candidate, then that candidate must win the overall election".
 It is incompatible with the later-no-harm criterion, so instant-runoff voting does not meet this criterion.

 Instant-runoff voting is more likely to elect the Condorcet winner than plurality voting and traditional runoff elections.
 The California cities of Oakland, San Francisco and San Leandro in 2010 provide an example; there were a total of four elections in which the plurality-voting leader in first-choice rankings was defeated, and in each case the instant-runoff voting winner was the Condorcet winner, including a San Francisco election in which the instant-runoff voting winner was in third place in first choice rankings.

-A particularly notable Condorcet failure occurred in the 2009 Burlington mayoral election.
+Two notable Condorcet failures occurred with the 2009 Burlington mayoral election and the 2022 Alaska's at-large congressional district special election.

 Independence of irrelevant alternatives

 The independence of irrelevant alternatives criterion states that "the election outcome remains the same even if a candidate who cannot win decides to run."
 Instant-runoff voting violates this.
 In the general case, instant-runoff voting can be susceptible to strategic nomination: whether or not a candidate decides to run at all can affect the result even if the new candidate cannot themselves win.
 This is less likely to happen than under plurality, but much more likely than under the Minimax Condorcet method.